 Recently, my parents came to town, and one morning they needed to go to the airport.
 They decided to take Uber because they are from Europe and Uber operates in some European cities, where Lyft does not (as far as I know).
 So it made sense for them to download the Uber instead of the Lyft app.

 The night before their flight, they scheduled a ride from our home in Alpharetta to the airport.
 The car was supposed to arrive between 6:30-6:45 am.
 At 6:33 am we got a message on my mom’s iPhone saying that the car was arriving and so we went outside.
 We couldn’t find the car and took another look at the Uber app to confirm we had entered the correct pickup place.
-We had, but the ETA had meanwhile changed from “car is arriving” to 6 minutes.
+The ETA had meanwhile changed from “car is arriving” to 6 minutes.
 We saw the car on the map, but it appeared to be stationary, about two miles away from where we were.
 The ETA would remain unchanged for more than 10 minutes.
 So I sent the driver a text message and tried to call him twice but only got his voicemail.

 At 6:45 am, we canceled the ride, and requested a car from Lyft, which showed up 7 minutes later.
 As it turned out a few days later, when I contacted Uber support to report not only this case but also the earlier cases of cars not arriving within a reasonable timeframe, I realized that the driver who screwed with us that morning was the same driver who stood me up once before.